Pehr August Peterson: Personal life

-P.A. and his wife, Ida, had no children of their own, but they adopted two girls.
+Peterson and his wife, Ida, had no children of their own, but they adopted two girls.
 For years they lived at 1219 Seventh Street.
-P.A. never drove a car, so this location was ideal for walking: halfway between the heart of Rockford's Swedish-American commercial center, farther north up Seventh Street, and the east–west line of factories (and railroad tracks) stretching across the south end of the East Side, fronting along 18th Ave.
+Peterson never drove a car, so this location was ideal for walking: halfway between the heart of Rockford's Swedish-American commercial center, farther north up Seventh Street, and the east–west line of factories (and railroad tracks) stretching across the south end of the East Side, fronting along 18th Avenue.

-In 1918 Peterson purchased the Lake-Peterson House, as it is now known, as a private residence.
-This was at the time that P.A. was chairman of the new Swedish-American Hospital on Charles Street, and the house was directly north at 1313 E. State St. Peterson donated the Lake-Peterson House to Swedish-American Hospital in 1919, provided he and his wife be allowed to remain in it until they died.
-The somewhat oddly Gothic-tinged Victorian structure, on Rockford's main east–west street (State St. is U.S. 20, running from Chicago out to Dubuque, Iowa), is today used for hospital executive offices and is on the National Register of Historic Places.
+In 1918 Peterson purchased the Lake–Peterson House, as it is now known, as a private residence.
+This was at the time that Peterson was chairman of the new Swedish-American Hospital on Charles Street, and the house was directly north at 1313 East State Street.
+Peterson donated the Lake–Peterson House to Swedish-American Hospital in 1919, provided he and his wife be allowed to remain in it until they died.
+The somewhat oddly Gothic-tinged Victorian structure, on Rockford's main east–west street (State Street is U.S. 20, running from Chicago out to Dubuque, Iowa), is today used for hospital executive offices and is on the National Register of Historic Places.

 Peterson was a deeply religious member of Trinity Lutheran Church, one of several Rockford churches belonging to the Evangelical Lutheran Augustana Synod in North America (the Augustana Synod was the main Swedish-American denomination in America).
 He was a contributor to other churches, as well, and the Anti-Saloon League.
 He was reputedly very generous not only with his peers (even competitors) among Rockford's business leadership but also with his companies' workers, often cosigning loans for them and giving personal checks to their widows.

-Long before Peterson died in 1927 at age 80, he'd had an elementary school named after him.
-P.A.
-Peterson School stood on 21st Ave. between 8th and 9th Sts., a few blocks south of his old house on 7th St. and not far beyond the factories fronting on 18th Ave.
-On the day of Mr. Peterson's funeral, many Rockford commercial and industrial firms stayed closed in honor of Rockford's first citizen.
+Long before Peterson died in 1927 at age 80, he had had an elementary school named after him.
+P. A. Peterson School stood on 21st Avenue between 8th and 9th Streets, a few blocks south of his old house on 7th Street and not far beyond the factories fronting on 18th Avenue.
+On the day of Peterson's funeral, many Rockford commercial and industrial firms stayed closed in honor of Rockford's first citizen.

 Peterson bequeathed one-half million dollars to "build a home for the Swedish aged of Rockford."
-The P.A.
-Peterson Home for the Aged finally opened in 1941 in a beautiful building at 1311 Parkview Avenue, on what was then the city's northeast edge, overlooking Sinnissippi Golf Course.
-(The home, not restricted to Swedish Americans, is now called the P.A.
-Peterson Center for Health and is a program of Lutheran Social Services of Illinois) In his will P.A. also gave another one-half million dollars to the Foreign Mission Board of the Augustana Synod and a like sum to establish a Rockford branch of the Young Men's Christian Association.
+The P. A. Peterson Home for the Aged finally opened in 1941 in a beautiful building at 1311 Parkview Avenue, on what was then the city's northeast edge, overlooking Sinnissippi Golf Course.
+(The home, not restricted to Swedish Americans, is now called the P. A. Peterson Center for Health and is a program of Lutheran Social Services of Illinois) In his will Peterson also gave another one-half million dollars to the Foreign Mission Board of the Augustana Synod and a like sum to establish a Rockford branch of the Young Men's Christian Association.